-The Government Finance Officers Association of the United States and Canada (GFOA) presented a Certificate of Achievement for Excellence in Financial Reporting to the Authority for its comprehensive annual financial report for the fiscal year ended June 30, 2017.
-This was the twenty-fourth consecutive year that the Authority has achieved this prestigious award.
-In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized comprehensive annual financial report.
+The Government Finance Officers Association of the United States and Canada ("GFOA") presented a Certificate of Achievement for Excellence in Financial Reporting to the Authority for its CAFR for the fiscal year ended June 30, 2019.
+This was the twenty-sixth consecutive year that the Authority has achieved this prestigious award.
+In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized CAFR.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.
 A Certificate of Achievement is valid for a period of one year only.
-The Authority has submitted its fiscal year 2018 CAFR and awaits the results of GFOA's review.
+The Authority intends to submit its fiscal year 2020 CAFR to the GFOA for award consideration.

-The Authority also received the GFOA's Distinguished Budget Presentation Award for its fiscal year 2019 budget for the fifth consecutive year.
+The Authority also received the GFOA's Distinguished Budget Presentation Award for its fiscal year 2020 budget for the sixth consecutive year.
 In order to receive this award, a governmental unit must publish a budget document that meets program criteria as a policy document, as an operations guide, as a financial plan, and as a communications device.
 This award is valid for a period of one year only.
-The Authority believes its fiscal year 2020 budget continues to conform to program requirements and has submitted it to the GFOA to determine its eligibility for another award.
+The Authority believes its fiscal year 2021 budget continues to conform to program requirements and has submitted it to the GFOA to determine its eligibility for another award.